 1. Personal Injury Protection (“PIP”) coverage.

 All auto insurance policies delivered in Oregon must include PIP.
-PIP pays medical expenses associated with injuries suffered as the result of use of an insured person’s vehicle (it also in some cases covers medical expenses for injuries suffered by a pedestrian who is hit by a car).
+PIP pays medical expenses associated with injuries suffered as the result of the use of an insured person’s vehicle (it also in some cases covers medical expenses for injuries suffered by a pedestrian who is hit by a car).
 PIP, under certain circumstances, also may pay a portion of lost earnings related to injuries suffered in a motor vehicle collision.

 PIP benefits are available whether a motor vehicle collision is caused by the insured person’s own negligence or the negligence of some other at-fault driver.
 PIP is subject to time limitations (this will be discussed below) and the dollar limit of the particular policy (with a minimum limit of $15,000.00 for medical coverage).

 2. Underinsured Motorist (“UIM”) coverage.